brianfitzgerald/jax-mmdit/README.md

 sample_every_n: Number of epochs between sampling runs.
 dataset_name: Name of the dataset config to select, valid options are in DATASET_CONFIGS.
 profile: Run a single train and eval step, and print out the cost analysis, then exit.
+half_precision: case the model to fp16 for training.
 ```

 TensorBoard is used for logging.
 Samples will be logged to the `samples` directory, with the X dimension representing batch and Y dimension representing each iteration of the sampling loop.